-We are an emerging biotechnology company that has developed a novel technology platform known as ApoGraft that functionally selects stem cells in order to improve the safety and efficacy of regenerative medicine and cell therapies.
-We aim to become the standard enabling technology for the enrichment of the stem cell population for companies developing stem cell therapies, for physicians practicing regenerative medicine and for researchers and academia engaged in cell based medicine and research.
+We are an emerging biotechnology company that has developed a novel technology platform known as ApoGraft that functionally selects cells in order to improve the safety and efficacy of regenerative medicine and cell therapies.
+We aim to become the standard enabling technology for the enrichment of the stem cell population for companies developing stem cell therapies, for physicians practicing regenerative medicine and for researchers and academia engaged in cell-based medicine and research.

 We believe our innovative technology platform represents a potential breakthrough in the field of regenerative medicine by using functional selection of stem cells.
-Efficient selection enables retention of most of the stem cells from various starting bulk of cells while neutralizing harmful mature cells from this bulk of raw material.
-Animal models suggest that this process results in dramatic decrease of toxicity coupled with the enrichment of the stem cell population.
+Efficient selection enables retention of most of the desired cells from various starting bulk of cells populations while eliminating harmful cells from this bulk of raw material.
+Animal models suggest that this process results in dramatic decrease of toxicity coupled with the enrichment of the desired cell population.

-Our ApoGraft technology platform takes advantage of a functional characteristic of stem cells relating to apoptosis.
+Our ApoGraft technology platform takes advantage of a functional characteristic of cells relating to apoptosis.
 Apoptosis is the process of programmed cell death and is a vital part of physiological development and homeostasis of all organisms.
-Stem cells flourish in an environment where normal cells die because their major role is reconstitution of damaged tissue.
+Stem cells flourish in an environment where some differentiated cells die because their major role is reconstitution of damaged tissue.
 Stem cells are attracted to areas of cell death, areas typified by very high levels of apoptotic activity and apoptotic-inducing signals.

-We are currently developing our first product based on our ApoGraft technology platform, the ApoTainer selection kit that utilizes FasL-coated paramagnetic beads.
-The ApoTainer selection kit is intended to be an easy to use, cost effective, off the shelf stem cell selection kit.
+We are currently developing our first product based on our ApoGraft technology platform, the ApoTainer kit that utilizes FasL- apoptotic protein.
+The first ApoTainer kit is intended to be an easy to use, cost effective, off the shelf stem cell selection kit.
 In October 2018, we announced that we optimized the beads size, coating technology, elimination of the release of FasL into the medium, all while preserving the biological activity observed in our ongoing human clinical trial.
 Pre-clinical proof of concept testing of the ApoTainer has shown that the use of FasL-coated paramagnetic beads significantly increases the active surface allowing a dramatic increase of interactions between the selecting agent and the cells.
 Further, such testing showed that the outcome increases specific elimination of certain (but not all) of the non-stem cells while full preservation of the number and function of the stem and progenitor cells.
+During 2019 we continued evaluating the use of paramagnetic beads and compared this solution to alternative solutions of automation and scaling up of the ApoGraft process.
+We concluded that incorporating the current clinical process into an automated commercial cell separation device would lead to a faster, more efficient and better product.
+We therefore directed the Apotainer development towards this solution, and we are currently evaluating a few existing devices towards that end.